prasanna1225/Welcome-to-HTML-Revision/README.md

-# 🌐 Welcome to HTML Revision!
+# 🌐 Welcome to HTML Revision Hub!

-Welcome to **HTML Revision!** — a simple and interactive website created to make HTML learning and revision easier.
+Welcome to **HTML Revision hub!** — a simple and interactive website created to make HTML learning and revision easier.

 Whether you're a beginner starting your web development journey or someone looking to refresh your HTML knowledge, this project provides a structured collection of HTML topics with clear explanations and practical examples.